MicrosoftDocs/Viva/Viva/learning/configure-other-content-sources.md

 ## Content consumption for end users

-Once you've added a content provider as a content source from the Microsoft 365 admin center, content from the provider will flow to the Viva Learning app and will be visible to end users.
+Once you've added a content provider as a content source from the Microsoft 365 admin center, content from the provider will flow to the Viva Learning app and become visible to end users.

-Once a user chooses to play a course in Viva Learning, they will be directed to the content provider's webpage and will need to enter the login credentials on the provider's sign in page.
+Once a user chooses to play a course in Viva Learning, they'll be directed to the content provider's webpage.
+They'll need to enter the login credentials on the provider's sign in page.
 [Learn more about how to consume content with Viva Learning](https://support.microsoft.com/office/01bfed12-c327-41e0-a68f-7fa527dcc98a).